Functional Neurological Disorder: From Symptoms to Solutions

 This course focuses on an interprofessional approach to rehabilitation services for patients with Functional Neurologic Disorder (FND), including Functional Movement Disorder (FMD).
 The evidence-based content provided through this course will help clinicians develop the skills utilized within the rehabilitation setting to provide collaborative, comprehensive and skilled evaluation, and care planning for patients with FND.
 This course will provide an overview of positive clinical signs leading to a diagnosis of FND, dispel common misconceptions about FND and emphasize communication skills and interprofessional teamwork while working with patients in the rehabilitation setting.
 Finally, this course will provide tools to assist in the management of expectations for patients with FND.

-SUCCESSFUL COMPLETION: To successfully complete this course On-demand, participants will need to complete the self-study work, view all recordings, complete an assessment and complete an evaluation after the course through the Academy Learning Portal by Tuesday, Dec.
-31, 2024.
+To successfully complete this course, participants will need to complete the self-study work, view all recordings, complete an assessment and complete an evaluation after the course through the Academy Learning Portal by August 31, 2025 for the summer offering.

 Nursing: